 - 3CX SBC has the ability to connect your remote office to another standby 3CX Phone System in case the 3CX Primary Server is no longer reachable.
 If you have failover configured with 3CX Phone System, select Option 1: Enable Failover followed by the public ip of the standby failover server.
 Otherwise choose Option 2.

 If you are already have the 3CX SBC installed on your Raspberry Pi you can upgrade as follows:

-Your 3CX SBC will update and restart.
+The 3CX SBC is upgraded and restarted.
 You can proceed to configure your IP Phones from your 3CX Phone System.